oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 To request a Txn-Token the workload invokes the /token endpoint with the following parameters:
 * `grant_type` REQUIRED.
 The value MUST be set to `urn:ietf:params:oauth:grant-type:token-exchange`
 * `audience` REQUIRED.
 The value MUST be set to the Trust Domain name
+* `scope` REQUIRED.
+A space-delimited list of case-sensitive strings where the value(s) MUST represent the specific purpose or intent of the transaction.
 * `requested_token_type` REQUIRED.
 The value MUST be `urn:ietf:params:oauth:token-type:txn-token`
 * `subject_token` REQUIRED.
 The value MUST be a token representing the subject of the transaction.
-This could be an OAuth access_token received by an API GW requesting a Txn-Token or a JWT assertion constructed by a workload initiating a transaction.
+This could be an OAuth access_token received by an API GW or a JWT assertion constructed by a workload initiating a transaction or another form of token as identified by `subject_token_type`.
 * `subject_token_type` REQUIRED.
 The value MUST indicate the type of the token present in the `subject_token` parameter

-The following additional parameters MUST be present in a Txn-Token Request:
+The following additional parameters MAY be present in a Txn-Token Request:

 * `request_context` OPTIONAL.
 This parameter contains a base64url encoded JSON object which represents the context of this transaction.
 The parameter SHOULD be present and how the Transaction Token Service uses this parameter is out of scope for this specification.
-* `authorization_details` OPTIONAL.
-This parameter contains a base64url encoded JSON object which represents additional details of the transaction that MUST remain immutable throughout the processing of the transaction.
+* `authz_details` OPTIONAL.
+This parameter contains a base64url encoded JSON object which represents additional details of the transaction that MUST remain immutable throughout the processing of the transaction by multiple workloads.

 The requesting workload MUST authenticate it's identity to the Transaction Token Service.
 The exact mechanism client authentication mechanism used is outside the scope of this specification.
 However, some common options are mutual TLS connections, OAuth 2.0 Bearer tokens using a client credentials token, or using the `actor_token` and `actor_token_type` parameters of the OAuth 2.0 Token Exchange specification.
 If using the `actor_token` and `actor_token_type` parameters, both parameters MUST be present in the request.
 The `actor_token` MUST autenticate the identity of the requesting workload.